EventEmitter2/EventEmitter2/README.md

 Execute each of the listeners that may be listening for the specified event name in order with the list of arguments.

+#### emitter.idle(event, timeout, callback, [arg1], [arg2], [...])

+Sets an idle timer that calls the specified callback with the event and arguments if the event is not emitted within the specified timeout.
+Upon the event being emitted, the timer is set back up.

 ## Test coverage

 There is a test suite that tries to cover each use case, it can be found <a href="https://github.com/hij1nx/EventEmitter2/tree/master/test">here</a>.